AlaakDev/project1/README.md

 Contributions are welcome!
 If you find any bugs or have suggestions for improvements, please open an issue or submit a pull request.

 Acknowledgments
-Special thanks to the creators of the ExchangeRate-API for providing real-time exchange rate data.
+Special thanks to the creators of the ExchangeRate-API for providing real time exchange rate data.